 Snuggle Bunny – Free Crochet Pattern

-I would classify this free bunny crochet pattern as “advanced beginner”.
+I would classify this free no sew bunny crochet pattern as “advanced beginner”.
 It would be helpful to have had some experience with amigurumi before creating this project.

 I hope you enjoy this free crochet pattern available here on my blog!
 An ad-free, formatted PDF version of this crochet pattern is also available for purchase here:

-Pin this no sew bunny crochet pattern on Pinterest for later.
+Pin this no sew bunny crochet pattern on Pinterest to save for your Easter crafting!

 Free Crochet Pattern for Snuggle Bunny